Tornhoof/SpanJson/README.md

 * Integer Parsing: derived from UTF8Json
 * DateTime/DateTimeOffset Parser: derived from UTf8Parser with modifications to support less than 7 digit fractions

-Still a few missing

 TO-DO
-* Improve property selection (currently we compare the propertyname for each Switch again, instead of e.g switching on the first char first and then conpare the rest, which should improve performance)
-* Things like ``[IgnoreSerialize]`` and ``ShouldSerialize``

 * Many edge cases
 * dynamic
 * More Performance work